 Accept your assigned proposals or decline if you deem a conflict of interest exists.
-See page 14 for details on how to do this.
+See page 13 for details on how to do this.

-- 3 Read assigned proposals (see page 15 for details). - 4 Select an assessment score and record associated commentary.
+- 3 Read assigned proposals (see page 14 for details). - 4 Select an assessment score and record associated commentary.

-As directed in your assignment, independently score each proposal using the assessment criteria (see page 9).
 Only assess the information presented in the proposal.
 Applicants are obliged to present the relevant information therefore if a proposal has obvious gaps, reflect this in your score and detail the significant issues in your comments.